andyclymer/BlueZoneEditor-roboFontExt/README.md

 ![Blue Zone Editor Icon](/resources/icon.png?raw=true)

+Download it here, or find it in the Mechanic 2 extension

 Easily edit the PostScript “Blue Zones”

 - Add a new zone by double-clicking in the glyph drawing area